Kid Cudi: Fashion

 In September 2009, Japanese clothing company BAPE printed Cudi's likeness on T-shirts.
 In 2021, Cudi and BAPE collaborated on a series 20 pieces logos and other things.

 In February 2011, Kid Cudi announced a collaboration with Parisian brand Surface to Air.
 In the fall of 2011, he released a leather jacket collection in collaboration with the fashion label.

 In August 2014, Giuseppe Zanotti designed an exclusive sneaker inspired by Kid Cudi's style.

 In February 2019, Kid Cudi partnered with French fashion brand A.P.C.
 The capsule collection included denim, sneakers, and t-shirts.

 Kid Cudi announced a partnership with Adidas in March 2019.
 On December 10, 2020, Cudi unveiled his Adidas sneakers.
-They are the self-named VADAWAM 326's which would be released on December 17, 2020.
+They are the self-named VADAWAM 326's that were released on December 17, 2020.

 On May 20, 2020, Kid Cudi announced he was partnering with American designer Virgil Abloh, to release an exclusive "Leader of the Delinquents" t-shirt.
 The design on the black and white "PULLING STRINGS" t-shirt features Kid Cudi puppeteering a smaller version of himself, hence the name of the t-shirt release.
 The art is meant to reference Cudi's infamous TMZ moment from 2012, in which he posed like the puppet on the shirt.
 "Leader of the Delinquents" is written across the back of the t-shirt in text reminiscent of Jean-Michel Basquiat's handwriting.

 Just hours before releasing his long-awaited Man on the Moon III album, Cudi rolled out a small batch of merchandise in support of the album.
 The range was made in collaboration with Cactus Plant Flea Market, and consists of short- and long-sleeve T-shirts, pullover hoodies, and sweatpants—all of which feature graphics that reference MOTM3 tracks.

 In April 2021, Kid Cudi performed on Saturday Night Live wearing a floral-print sundress, created by Virgil Abloh.
 On April 11, Cudi confirmed that he would have an upcoming collection with Italian luxury fashion label Off-White, with the floral dress serving as one of the pieces.

-In late April 2021, it was revealed Kid Cudi had teamed up with the NFL to release a limited-edition Starter jacket commemorating the 2021 NFL Draft, which took place in Cudi's hometown of Cleveland.
+In late April 2021, it was revealed Kid Cudi had teamed up with the NFL to release a limited-edition Starter jacket commemorating the 2021 NFL draft, which took place in Cudi's hometown of Cleveland.

+In June 2023, Cudi collaborated with American art collective MSCHF to release sneakers, which Cudi previewed during his headlining performance at Lyrical Lemonade's Summer Smash Festival in Chicago.